halyph/architecture-case-study/gilt.md

 ### Case Study

-These notes are based on [""Scaling Gilt" at Gilt: NYC Tech Talks Comes to 2 Park"][1].
+These notes are based on ["Scaling Gilt" at Gilt: NYC Tech Talks Comes to 2 Park"][1].

 Gilt is classic startup story.
 2007 RoR hot thing.
 The goal was to get to the marker.

-Tech stack
+Initial Tech stack
 - Postgresql
 - Memcashed
 - Ruby on Rails